OPERATING NEGLIGENTLY SO AS TO ENDANGER

 In determining whether the defendant’s conduct was negligent, jurors may consider whether there was a sudden emergency that required a rapid decision.
 If there was, jurors must determine whether the defendant acted as a reasonable person would under similar emergency circumstances.

-IF YOU OR A LOVED ONE HAVE BEEN CHARGED WITH A CRIME AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.
+IF YOU OR A LOVED ONE HAVE BEEN CHARGED WITH A OPERATING NEGLIGENTLY, AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.

 CALL 781-393-5900 TO LEARN MORE ABOUT YOUR AVAILABLE DEFENSES.